 Just outside of Idaho Springs you will also find the Ghost Town Course taking you through an authentic ghost town with ruins and interesting mining topography. $5 for one round or $7 for two, reservations required (303) 582-3083.

-Lawson Adventure Park offers a fun 9-hole course sending players through the woods in a challenging and exciting game good for the whole family.
+Lawson Adventure Park and Resort offers a fun 9-hole course sending players through the woods in a challenging and exciting game good for the whole family.
 3440 Alvarado Road, Lawson, CO 80436 (855) 372-7238